Chunnel

 - Speed: The Eurotunnel is the fastest route, with a crossing time of just 35 minutes from England to France.

 - Cost-effective: When booked in advance, the train to France is not expensive at all.
 The Eurostar, in particular, is known as a budget-friendly way to travel.
+Read more here about finding the cheapest tickets through the tunnel.

 - No luggage restrictions: There are no limits on the amount of luggage you can take, and no additional fuel surcharges.